elabftw/elabdoc/config_examples/apache/README.md

   - '127.0.0.1:3148:443'
 ~~~

-Note: we're using the 127.0.0.1 localhost ip to avoid Docker exposing the port by bypassing the firewall configuration (see [this issue](https://github.com/moby/moby/issues/22054)).
+**Note**: we're using the 127.0.0.1 localhost ip to avoid Docker exposing the port by bypassing the firewall configuration (see [this issue](https://github.com/moby/moby/issues/22054)).

-## Using mod_proxy to run eLabFTW Docker container in http mode (recommended)
+## Reverse proxy for a container in http mode (recommended)

 ### Running the container in HTTP mode